Action Directe (climb): History

-In May 2020, French climber Mélissa Le Nevé became the first female to ascend the route, and almost three decades after Güllich's original ascent was still only the 27th person to have climbed it.
-Two of the 27 ascents, Richard Simpson (2005), and Said Belhaj (2018), are disputed.
+On 22 May 2020, French climber Mélissa Le Nevé made the first female free ascent and almost three decades after Güllich's original ascent was still only the 27th person to have climbed it.
+Two claimed ascents, Richard Simpson (2005), and Said Belhaj (2018), are disputed.

 Route

 Action Directe is famous for its unique style, involving physically demanding dynamic moves (known as dynos in bouldering) off single-finger pockets in the limestone, and in particular, a powerful initial dynamic jump-start into a two-finger pocket while leaning back at an extreme angle of 45-degrees.
-The route is short at 15 m and only took Güllich 70-seconds to complete his very direct 16-move sequence; most ascents post the second ascent move rightwards to a more efficient 11 to 13 move sequence described as slightly easier than Güllich's original sequence (although still solidly 9a).
+The route is short at 15 m and took Güllich only 70-seconds to complete his very direct 16-move sequence; most ascents post the second ascent move rightwards to a more efficient 11 to 13 move sequence described as slightly easier than Güllich's original sequence (although still solidly 9a).

 After his 2016 ascent, German climber David Firnenburg described it as: "The initial dyno into the sharp two-finger pocket is followed by a passage with extreme lock-offs on small finger pockets.
 Then there are technically complicated side holds and pinches with difficult foot changes before you run out with a tricky must-hit crimp at the very end, where I still fell several times before sending".

 Legacy

 Action Directe has been consistently described as famous, legendary, and iconic in the climbing media, and even in 2020, it was being described as "an absolute cornerstone of cutting-edge difficulties that attracts an irresistible draw for the vertical elite", and "... milestone 9a is one of the most famous and coveted sport climbs in the world".
-Action Directe has also been described as "Güllich's masterpiece", and when he freed the route, he was at the height of his physical and technical powers.
+Action Directe has also been described as "Güllich's masterpiece" – the testpiece for – and when he freed the route, he was at the height of his physical and technical powers.

 Güllich had used new intensive training techniques called plyometrics to prepare for the physical demands of the climb, and introduced the climbing world to the "campus board", which would become the new standard for future extreme climbers to build finger strength and develop more dynamic muscle strength.